drobnikj/how-to-share-code-between-apify-actors/README.md

 ## How to use

-- You can place all your share code to share folder.
+- You can place all your share code to `shared` folder.
 - In each of your actor you need to add dependency to this shared package to package.json
 ```
 {